Posted by Madison on August 4, 2010

-Maximize Reward Programs.
+- Maximize Reward Programs.
 If you are shopping online for clothes and supplies, don’t forget to use your rewards programs like Ebates and Mr. Rebates.
 Many of the rewards programs are offering bonuses during back to school shopping, like double cash back at Ebates.

-Review Rock Bottom Price List.
+- Review Rock Bottom Price List.
 In the forum at Hot Coupon World, there’s a list that maintains all of the back to school price lists from 2007-2010.
 You’ll be able to spot deals easily when you know your price target is $0.05 for a compass or $0.01 for a folder.

-Free Money.
+- Free Money.
 Citi is offering a $50 Sign Up Bonus to kick off the school season, which should buy a lot of school supplies at rock bottom prices!

-Free Shipping.
+- Free Shipping.
 Don’t forget students can sign up for a year of free Amazon Prime to get free fast shipping on school supplies.

-Credit Card Rewards.
+- Credit Card Rewards.
 Maximize credit cards reward cash back with back to school promos.
 For example, since I have credit cards that pay a higher cash back at drugstores and grocery stores, I’ll go there first for school supplies if the prices are the same as the other stores.

-Review Your Dependent Care Account.
+- Review Your Dependent Care Account.
 If your plans change for after school care in the fall, you can make a change to your dependent care account.
 Qualifying events are more liberal than FSAs and include a change in provider or a change in cost.
 Make sure you are maximizing your dependent care tax savings.

-Save The School Supply List for Next Year.
+- Save The School Supply List for Next Year.
 Many school districts don’t put out the school supply list early enough to get the best deals.
 I’ll be cutting out the list this year and saving it for next year when my oldest will begin kindergarten; I would guess that the majority of the list will be the same.

 simply by entering your email address below.
 Your address will never be sold or used for spam and you can unsubscribe at any time.